David Mills on Glamour, Despair, and the Smart Art of Cabaret

 “Now’s the time at 55 to be a struggling artist!”

 Mills grew up largely in Mountain Top, Pennsylvania, with parents who were “very supportive” of his performing efforts, from community theater when he was a child to studying acting at university.
-All six children (Mills is the third born) played musical instruments.
+All six children (Mills is the third-born) played musical instruments.
 “For me, it was my identity,” Mills recalled.
 “When I was young, I thought, ‘I want to be an actor, I want to be on stage.’”
 He smiled.
 “Just like any little gay kid, I guess.
-Again, glamour and despair.
+Again, glamor and despair.
 It was me watching these glamorous performers on stage and TV, combined with my internal despair about being in the closet.
-That glamour was my escape as a young kid, that was my original experience of those two extremes.”
+That glamor was my escape as a young kid, that was my original experience of those two extremes.”
 He laughed.
-“I don’t know if it could be any more clichéd, but you’ve got to give in to it, right?”
+“I don’t know if it could be any more clichéd, but you’ve got to give into it right?”

 In such a busy household, there was much humor when he was growing up.
 “We really competed around the dinner table to make each other laugh, and my father was the master of ceremonies,” Mills recalled.
 “He encouraged us to be funny, and enjoyed watching us develop our own senses of humor.
 It could become a battle of styles and wits at the table.
 They were very strict about us all being at the table to eat together—even in later years around the Thanksgiving table with partners and friends.
 All of my family is witty.
 My siblings are really funny.”
 Mills laughed.
 “I have stolen tons of material from them over the years!”